d99kris/spacy-cpp/README.md

 Spacy-cpp
 =========
 Spacy-cpp is a C++ wrapper library for the excellent NLP library [spaCy](https://spacy.io/).
-This project is not affiliated with spaCy, but is distributed under the same license (MIT).
+This project is not affiliated with spaCy, but it is distributed under the same license (MIT).

-The goal is to expose the functionality of spaCy to C++ applications, and to provide an API that is very similar to that of spaCy, enabling rapid development in Python and simple porting to C++.
+The goal of spacy-cpp is to expose the functionality of spaCy to C++ applications, and to provide an API that is similar to that of spaCy, enabling rapid development in Python and simple porting to C++.

 Spacy-cpp is under development and does not support all API's of spaCy, refer to API Documentation below.